-Connecting to JBDC
+Connecting to JDBC

 To import data from a JDBC source, you need a connection string that defines the location of the database and the necessary properties required for accessing the database.
-See Creating a Connection String for more information.

-In addition, you need to extract your JDBC driver into a folder you create in the directory:
+- Extract your JDBC driver into a folder you create in the directory:

 To import data from a JDBC data source: